eKirad/custom-react-hooks/README.md

 ### 1. `useEffectOnUpdateOnly`

-This custom hook covers the 'missing' case in the build-in `useEffect()` hook of running only if an update occurs.
+This custom hook covers the 'missing' case of the build-in `useEffect()` hook of running only if an update occurs.
 That is, `useEffect` with and empty dependency array would run only once after the initial render.
 Therefore, the `useEffectOnUpdateOnly` custom hook can be seen as the such that handles the "opposite" behaviour, namely, applying an effect only once an update (in any of the dependencies) occurs.

 ## Usage